CatX711/CatX711/README.md

 I recorded as much stuff in there as possible, like Coffee Game and Forge-Battle, and plenty more was tucked away in PyCharm.
 But, alas, after a solid 7 months or so, I got bored.
 Again. 🤦‍♂️ Recently, I got back into coding.
 It's been very fun, and I hope to not get bored of it anymore.
-I love harnessing my imagination and knowledge of python to make my own little stories.
+I love harnessing my imagination and knowledge of programming to make my own little stories.
+And recently, I've moved on to more advanced things, like programming in Html, and CSS!